Senator John Vasconcellos' Y2K Plan for California

 continuing of communcations in face of the threats of Y2K),

-insist each provide you and the People of California the closest they can to a
+insist each provide you and the People of California the closest they can

 guarantee that each of their companies will have the entirety of their systems